 Want to customize your mint pesto?
 Feel free to switch out the parsley with spinach to make a mint and spinach pesto.
-Since parsley is on the milder side, it compliments the mint well.
-We wouldn't recommend combining two strong flavored herbs like basil and mint, as they may overpower one another.
+Since parsley is on the milder side, it complements the mint well.
+We wouldn't recommend combining two strong-flavored herbs like basil and mint, as they may overpower one another.

 - 1 1/2 cups fresh parsley leaves

 - 1 cup fresh mint leaves

 - Optional: 1/4 cup almonds